juliankraft/BachelorThesis/README.md

 ### Abstract

 This thesis explores the use of Deep Learning (DL) to automate the classification of small mammals captured in camera trap images gathered as part of the Wildlife@Campus project.
-A dataset of over 400,000 labeled images, grouped into sequences, was processed using MegaDetector to filter and crop relevant regions of interest.
+A dataset of over 400,000 labeled images, grouped into sequences, was processed using MegaDetector (MD) to filter and crop relevant regions of interest.
 Several model architectures were evaluated, with the pretrained EfficientNet-B0 achieving the highest balanced accuracy of 0.992 for the classification task.
 A comprehensive data pipeline was developed, including detection, preprocessing, cross-validation and classification on an image and sequence level, enabling efficient and reproducible model training and evaluation.
 While pretrained models outperformed non-pretrained variants, the results also demonstrated that smaller architectures can be accurate while saving resources.
-The study highlights the importance of detection quality, label accuracy and the need for a non-target class to handle unknown species such as snails or misdetections such as plant parts or simply empty images.
+The study highlights the feasibility of DL for small mammal classification in the given context, the importance of detection quality, label accuracy and the need for a non-target class to handle unknown species such as snails or misdetections such as plant parts or simply empty images.
 In addition to the missing non-target class, the study also emphasizes the need for an improved detection process in order to reduce missed sightings.
 There is still a high dependency on large amounts of labeled data, which is a real challenge when adding additional classes.
 This work lays the foundation for integrating DL into the camera trap approach of the Wildlife@Campus project, aiming to reduce the associated manual effort in small mammal monitoring and contribute to ecological research.